-24(a) Visual Impact Assessment

-This Exhibit will track the requirements of Stipulation 24, dated March 5, 2021, and therefore, the requirements of 16 New York Codes, Rules and Regulations (NYCRR) §1001.24.
+Provided herein is a Visual Impact Assessment (VIA) that addresses the potential for visual impacts from the major components of the Project.
+This VIA tracks the requirements of Project Stipulation 24 and therefore, the requirements of 16 New York Codes, Rules and Regulations (NYCRR) §1001.24.